 The consequences of committing perjury are severe.
 If courts find you guilty of perjury, you could face up to five years in prison under federal law.
 This sentence reflects the gravity of undermining judicial integrity.
 Perjury affects individual cases and harms public trust in legal systems.

-In addition to imprisonment, the court might also impose fines.
+The court might also impose fines in addition to imprisonment.
 These penalties aim to deter individuals from lying under oath and maintain the credibility of judicial proceedings.
+Those who commit perjury can face steep financial penalties.

 The exact sentence can vary depending on factors like the perjury's impact on the case and the defendant's previous criminal history.
 Judges consider these factors when determining the appropriate punishment for someone convicted of perjury.